MatthewOwens/Fall_Of_Ferald/README.md

 ## TODO - DialogueGrapher
 * Stop connectors from breaking on Node::setID
 * Implement Connector creation & deletion
-* Replace sf::Rects and sf::Text objects in NodeView with InputBox objects
 * Fix NodeView scaling
+* Fix NodeView selection not clearing until escape is pressed
 * Implement wxWidgets to handle file dialogues
 * Implement exportion of modules to JSON with jsoncpp